ScriptRaccoon/portfolio-website/src/data/posts/tailwind-disadvantages.md

 flex justify-center flex-col md:flex-row gap-5
 ```

-which &ndash; by design &ndash; can be found everywhere in your codebase.
-Even pasting the whole class name string will not always help you out, since there can be many search results, or in fact no results when the classes were applied conditionally or were authored with a CSS-in-JS solution.
+which (by design) can be found everywhere in your codebase.
+Even pasting the whole class name string will not always help you out, since there can be many search results, or in fact, no results when the classes were applied conditionally or were authored with a CSS-in-JS solution.
 Therefore, inspection gets much harder.

 Tailwind also prevents you to change the styling of all elements of a given type in your developer tools, which can be helpful to tweak the design during development.
 Instead, you can always adjust only one element.